aicis/fresco/doc/source/developers.rst

 When writing a new piece of code, try to ensure 100% code coverage using unit tests.
 We use jacoco for this purpose, and a report will be generated after running the maven test target.

+Avoid creating warnings in the code.
+If e.g. for some *good reason* generics cannot be correctly parameterized, use ``@SuppressWarnings("rawtypes")`` to get rid of the warning.

 Building the Documentation